jbutler1993/FIFLG_Pipelines/README.md

 A high-level count of projects by Application Stage and Sub-Scheme, comparing between the latest and previous iterations.

 > [!NOTE]
-> Packages used: dplyr, readxl, janitor
+> Packages used: dplyr, janitor, readxl, tidyr

 ### Code Operations
 - [ ] Load .csv files from SharePoint